zen-mod/ZEN/docs/user_guide/modules_list.md

 Makes the attached artillery unit fire the given number of rounds of the selected ammo at a grid position or target module with the given spread.
 The "Units" option will make the selected number of additional nearby unit's of the same type also fire.

+## Atomic Bomb

+Detonates an atomic bomb at the module's position with the specified destruction radius.

 ## Attach Effect

 Attaches an effect (IR Strobe, Chem Light) to the attached group or units of a selected side.